-B.4.7.1.
-Partitioning example
+B.4.7.1 Partitioning example

+'''

-''' If the system has free space you can choose to only partition that space.
-This is only honoured if partman-auto/method (below) is not set. #d-i partman-auto/init_automatically_partition select biggest_free
+If the system has free space you can choose to only partition that space.

+This is only honoured if partman-auto/method (below) is not set.

+#d-i partman-auto/init_automatically_partition select biggest_free

 Alternatively, you may specify a disk to partition.
-If the system has only one disk the installer will default to using that, but otherwise the device name must be given in traditional, non-devfs format (so e.g. /dev/sda and not e.g. /dev/discs/disc0/disc).
-For example, to use the first SCSI/SATA hard disk: '''
+If the system has only

+one disk the installer will default to using that, but otherwise the device

-'''
+name must be given in traditional, non-devfs format (so e.g. /dev/sda

+and not e.g. /dev/discs/disc0/disc).

+For example, to use the first SCSI/SATA hard disk:

 #d-i partman-auto/disk string /dev/sda

 In addition, you'll need to specify the method to use.

 The presently available methods are:

 - regular: use the usual partition types for your architecture

-- lvm:

-use LVM to partition the disk
+- lvm: use LVM to partition the disk

 - crypto: use LVM within an encrypted partition

 d-i partman-auto/method string lvm

+You can define the amount of space that will be used for the LVM volume

+group.
+It can either be a size with its unit (eg. 20 GB), a percentage of

+free space or the 'max' keyword.

+d-i partman-auto-lvm/guided_size string max

 If one of the disks that are going to be automatically partitioned

 contains an old LVM configuration, the user will normally receive a

 warning.
-This can be preseded away...
+This can be preseeded away...

 d-i partman-lvm/device_remove_lvm boolean true

 The same applies to pre-existing software RAID array:

 d-i partman-md/device_remove_md boolean true

 And the same goes for the confirmation to write the lvm partitions.

 d-i partman-lvm/confirm boolean true

 d-i partman-lvm/confirm_nooverwrite boolean true

 You can choose one of the three predefined partitioning recipes:

 - atomic: all files in one partition

 - home: separate /home partition

 - multi: separate /home, /var, and /tmp partitions

 d-i partman-auto/choose_recipe select atomic

 Or provide a recipe of your own...

 If you have a way to get a recipe file into the d-i environment, you can

 just point at it.

 #d-i partman-auto/expert_recipe_file string /hd-media/recipe

 If not, you can put an entire recipe into the preconfiguration file in one

 (logical) line.
 This example creates a small /boot partition, suitable

 swap, and uses the rest of the space for the root partition:

 #d-i partman-auto/expert_recipe string

 boot-root ::

 40 50 100 ext3

 $primary{ } $bootable{ }

 method{ format } format{ }

 use_filesystem{ } filesystem{ ext3 }

 mountpoint{ /boot }

 500 10000 1000000000 ext3

 method{ format } format{ }

 use_filesystem{ } filesystem{ ext3 }

 mountpoint{ / }

 64 512 300% linux-swap

 method{ swap } format{ }

-The full recipe format is documented in the file partman-auto-recipe.txt

-included in the 'debian-installer' package or available from D-I source

-repository.
-This also documents how to specify settings such as file

-system labels, volume group names and which physical devices to include

-in a volume group.

-This makes partman automatically partition without confirmation, provided

-that you told it what to do using one of the methods above.

 '''

-'''

-d-i partman-partitioning/confirm_write_new_label boolean true

-d-i partman/choose_partition select finish

-d-i partman/confirm boolean true

-d-i partman/confirm_nooverwrite boolean true

-'''
+''' The full recipe format is documented in the file partman-auto-recipe.txt \# included in the 'debian-installer' package or available from D-I source repository.
+This also documents how to specify settings such as file system labels, volume group names and which physical devices to include in a volume group.
+This makes partman automatically partition without confirmation, provided that you told it what to do using one of the methods above. d-i partman-partitioning/confirm_write_new_label boolean true \hbox{d--i partman/choose\partition select finish} d-i partman/confirm boolean true d-i partman/confirm_nooverwrite boolean true When disk encryption is enabled, skip wiping the partitions beforehand. #d-i partman-auto-crypto/erase_disks boolean false '''

-B.4.7.2.
-Partitioning using RAID
+B.4.7.2 Partitioning using RAID